-During walks with our dog, we are amazed at her visual performance in the dark.
-She is a relatively old Newfoundland and we are not confident that she can see brightly in the daylight.
-However, when in the woods late in the evening she always leads and drags us to places where we don’t find quite comfortable.
+During walks with our dog, we are amazed at how acute her vision is in the dark.
+She is a relatively old Newfoundland and we aren’t sure that she can see that great in the daylight.
+However, when in the woods late in the evening, she always leads and drags us to places where we don’t feel quite comfortable.

-So, it got us wondering, do dogs see in the dark.
-We all know that cats excel at the nocturnal vision, but what about a dog?
+So it got us wondering, can dogs see in the dark?
+We all know that cats excel at the nocturnal vision thing, but what about a dog?
 In this article you’ll learn how dogs can see in the dark, are dogs color blind, and why dogs have great night vision.

-How good can dogs see in low light?
+- How can dogs see better than humans in the dark?

 Do not underestimate dogs’ abilities though.
 A dogs eye may not be as good at seeing color as we do, but make no mistake, dogs see color.
-The unique design of a dogs eye means that dogs can still see in the conditions that humans would describe as pitch black.
-This is why our dog bravely drags us through the darkest parts of the wood where we wouldn’t go on our own.
+The unique design of a dogs eye means that dogs can see in the conditions that humans would describe as pitch black.
+This is why our dog bravely drags us through the darkest parts of the woods where we wouldn’t go on our own.
 But how do dogs do that?

 - Tapetum lucidum is the largest contributor.
-The name comes from Latin and means bright tapestry.
-It is a layer at the far end of the eyeball, just beside the retina.
-Tapetum reflects the light that has passed through the retina back to it, so it receives more light.
+The tapetum lucidum as we’ve discussed reflects the light that has passed through the retina back to it, so it receives more light.
 Unfortunately, this also means that the light gets scattered and dogs have lower acuity than we do.
 Think about drawing with light pencil strokes.
 If you’d draw over the existing image again, it would be easier to see, yet, might get distorted.
-This is why dogs visual acuity (ability to see detail) isn’t as good in dim light, yet it’s still better than that of cats, who pay more for even better nocturnal vision.
+This is why dogs visual acuity (ability to see detail) isn’t as good in dim light, yet it’s still better than that of cats.

-- Large pupils is also a trait that lets your dog enjoy the sight in low light conditions.
-The size matters and the larger the iris, the more light it lets in.
-Similarly, if you’d want to get a photo camera, a larger lens would get you better pictures.
-And, if you prefer a telescope, a greater diameter of the tube will get you more stars.
+- Large pupils is also a trait that lets your dog enjoy better night vision than us humans.
+The size matters because the larger the iris is, the more light is let into your dogs eye.
+For example, if you want to get a great photo, a larger lens on your camera would produce better pictures.

 - More rods in the central part of the dog’s retina.
-As we’ve discussed, it is the cone cells in the retina that are useful in color discrimination and rods in vision in lower light.
+As we’ve discussed, it is the cone cells in the retina that are useful in color discrimination and rod cells are for vision in lower light.
 The human retina consists of mostly rods, hence, we are good with colors, but not so good at night vision.
 Since only 97% of a dogs retina is made of rod cells, this gives them a huge advantage in seeing in the dark over us.

 Besides these, we’re sure there are more minor adaptations that make the eye of a dog superior in low light conditions when compared to human eyes.
-Don’t feel sad though, our acuity is significantly better, just as we are better with colors and our binocular vision, thus the depth perception is way superior to that of dogs.
+Don’t feel sad though, our visual acuity is significantly better.
+Just as we are better with colors and our binocular vision and our the depth perception is way superior to that of dogs.

-The endnote, dogs do see rather well in the dark is an absolute yes.
+In summary, the answer to the question can dogs see in the dark is an absolute yes.
 And they are way better at it than us humans.
 Further, they aren’t color blind as many myths and memes portray.
-We could say that dogs when it comes to vision, are somewhere between humans and cats.
+We could say that when it comes to vision, dogs are somewhere between humans and cats.
 Not only in the ability to see in the dark, but in other aspects as well.